 Phaser pedals produce their distinguished effect by modulating a series of all-pass filters.
 Yes, all-pass filters are filters that pass all frequencies and do not actually really filter anything.
 This seems strange, I know.

-The way an all-pass filter works, at least in a phaser, is by splitting the input signal in two; phase-inverting one copy, and then sending the dry signal through a low-pass filter and the inverted signal through a high-pass filter (or vice versa).
+An all-pass filter works, at least in a phaser, by splitting the input signal in two, phase-inverting one copy, and then sending the dry signal through a low-pass filter and the inverted signal through a high-pass filter (or vice versa).

 So then, technically speaking, phasers are EQ-modulation pedals, too.

-The Electro-Harmonix Small Stone (link to check the price on Amazon) is a simple example of a phaser pedal.
+The Electro-Harmonix Small Stone is a simple example of a phaser pedal.